Lexhunger/Eldra-v2/docs/comms_and_logging.md

 - **Wi-Fi:** Pet pushes logs/state to a home server and polls for queued commands to enqueue locally.

 ## SD and Remote Logging
-All modules call `log_event(level, tag, msg)` rather than raw logging macros.
-It keeps an in-RAM ring (last 100 entries) for quick console/HTTP retrieval via `LOGS`.
+All modules call `log_event(level, tag, msg)` (or `EL_LOG{D/I/W/E}` macros) rather than raw logging macros.
+It keeps an in-RAM ring (last 100 entries) for quick console/HTTP retrieval via `LOGS` and writes append-only lines to `/sdcard/eldra_YYYYMMDD.log` with fixed EST timestamps (one entry per line) when the SD is mounted, with daily rotation.
+SD logging can be toggled/rotated via `LOGSD`.
 Later it will:
-- Write to SD card with timestamps.
 - Optionally mirror to the home server alongside telemetry snapshots.

+Console default level is set to `ERROR` to avoid chatter; use `LOGLEVEL` to temporarily raise it or use `LOGS` to fetch recent entries without changing the level.

 Centralizing logging allows the Emotion Engine, sensors, comms, and actuators to gain persistent logs without code changes when storage or streaming is added.